Polymer/tools/API.md

 <a name="new_hydrolysis.Analyzer_new"></a>
 #### new Analyzer(attachAST, [loader])
-A database of polymer elements and features defined in HTML
+A database of Polymer metadata defined in HTML

 | Param | Type | Description |